Clocking In and Out Policy: What to Include (+ Free Template)

 Your policy should include information about abuse and dishonesty.
 Effective employee management often requires disciplinary action when workers abuse a policy—a clock-in/clock-out policy is no exception.

-- Buddy punching: This refers to an employee clocking in or out for a co-worker who is not present at work.
-This is a common violation and can lead to businesses paying employees for time they did not work.
+- Buddy punching: This refers to an employee clocking in or out for a coworker who is not present at work.
+Buddy punching is a common violation and can lead to businesses paying employees for time they did not work.

 - Unauthorized overtime: This occurs when an employee continues to work beyond their scheduled shift without prior approval from their supervisor.
 It can result in employers paying overtime wages not budgeted for, negatively impacting a business’s finances.

-- Time theft: This happens when an employee claims they worked hours they didn’t work or when they falsify their time sheet.
-It can result in the employer paying for the time that the employee did not work, and it can also lead to legal action.
+- Time theft: This happens when an employee claims they worked hours they didn’t work or when they falsify their timesheet.
+Time theft can result in the employer paying for the time that the employee did not work, and it can also lead to legal action.

 - Neglecting to clock in or out: Employees who neglect to clock in or out can cause inaccuracies in the payroll system, leading to issues with pay and benefits.